||This the main village in Swaledale,

 one of the finest dales in Yorkshire.
 Reeth has a

-National Park Centre, a couple of pubs and the
+National Park Centre, three pubs and the

 Swaledale Folk Museum.
 A road leads off through